-MIN MAX UNIT

-VDD (2) Core supply voltages - 0.3 3.6 V

-VDDO (3) Output supply voltages - 0.3 3.6 V

-V {IN} Input voltage range for clock and logic inputs - 0.3 VDD+0.3 V

-V {OUT_LOGIC} Output voltage range for logic outputs - 0.3 VDD+0.3 V

-V {OUT} Output voltage range for clock outputs - 0.3 VDDO+0.3 V

-T j Junction temperature 150 °C

-T{stg} Storage temperature range - 65 150 °C
+MIN MAX UNIT VDD (2) Core supply voltages - 0.3 3.6 V VDDO (3) Output supply voltages - 0.3 3.6 V V {IN} Input voltage range for clock and logic inputs - 0.3 VDD+0.3 V V {OUT_LOGIC} Output voltage range for logic outputs - 0.3 VDD+0.3 V V {OUT} Output voltage range for clock outputs - 0.3 VDDO+0.3 V T j Junction temperature 150 °C T {stg} Storage temperature range - 65 150 °C

-- (1) Stresses beyond those listed under Absolute Maximum Ratings may cause permanent damage to the device.
-These are stress ratings only, which do not imply functional operation of the device at these or any other conditions beyond those indicated under Recommended Operating Conditions.
-Exposure to absolute-maximum-rated conditions for extended periods may affect device reliability. - (2) VDD refers to all core supply pins or voltages.
-All VDD core supplies should be powered-on before the PD# is pulled high to trigger the internal power-on reset (POR).

-(3) VDDO refers to all output supply pins or voltages.
+- (1) Operation outside the Absolute Maximum Ratings may cause permanent device damage.
+Absolute Maximum Ratings do not imply functional operation of the device at these or any other conditions beyond those listed under Recommended Operating Conditions.
+If used outside the Recommended Operating Conditions but within the Absolute Maximum Ratings, the device may not be fully functional, and this may affect device reliability, functionality, performance, and shorten the device lifetime. - (2) VDD refers to all core supply pins or voltages.
+All VDD core supplies should be powered-on before the PD# is pulled high to trigger the internal power-on reset (POR). - (3) VDDO refers to all output supply pins or voltages.
 VDDO_x refers to the output supply for a specific output channel, where x denotes the channel index.